Radiology assessments for chest X-rays

 Lungscreen will classify coal mine worker chest X-rays to the ILO Classification and will provide the final ILO report back to the referring doctor.

-Other Australian B-readers registered with the Department of Natural Resources, Mines and Energy (DNRME) can undertake the first B-read and provide this to Lungscreen to complete the dual-reading process.
+Other Australian B-readers registered with Resources Safety & Health Queensland (RSHQ) can undertake the first B-read and provide this to Lungscreen to complete the dual-reading process.

-If AMAs or employers choose to use other Australian B-readers registered with DNRME for the first read, please consult with your B-reader for referral instructions to the relevant X-ray imaging clinic/s registered with DNRME.
+If AMAs or employers choose to use other Australian B-readers registered with RSHQ for the first read, please consult with your B-reader for referral instructions to the relevant X-ray imaging clinic/s registered with RSHQ.

 If the chest X-ray examination identifies abnormalities, the AMA is required to follow the Coal Mine Workers' Health Scheme (CMWHS) Clinical pathways guideline (PDF, 702KB) for follow-up investigations and referral to appropriate medical specialists.